OpenSourceEconomics/econ-project-templates/docs/source/index.rst

    *Economic Journals with Mandatory Data + Code Archives, Figure 1 in*  McCullough (2009)

 Exchanges such as those above are a huge waste of time and resources.
 Why waste?
 Because it is almost costless to ensure reproducibility from the beginning of a project --- much is gained by just following a handful of simple rules.
 They just have to be known.
 The earlier, the better.

-From my own experience, I can confirm that replication policies are enforced these days --- and that it is rather painful to ensure *ex-post* that you can follow them.
-The number of journals implementing replication policies is likely to grow further --- if you aim at publishing in any of them, you should seriously think about reproducibility from the beginning.
+If one thing has changed since the somewhat dated references, it is that replication policies are enforced these days.
+Ensuring that you can follow them only after a paper's acceptance is rather painful.
+Hence, if your aim is to publish your work, you should seriously think about reproducibility from the beginning.
 And I did not even get started on research ethics...

 Feedback welcome